-- Will applicants be held to the budget, timeline, and goals in the application?
+- Will applicants be held to the budget, timeline, and goals in the proposal?
 Yes.
 Specific limits and requirements will be part of your funding agreement with the city of Palm Bay. - 2.
 What if something happens and applicant needs to change the budget, timeline, or goals?
 An amendment to the funding agreement can be executed if there are legitimate reasons for doing so.
 However, you should not count on this, particularly if your agency wants an amendment because it did not begin the project on time or has changed its plans about the project scope or budget. - 3.
 Will agencies get the full amount of funding requested?

 Projects may receive full or partial funding depending on the nature of the project, amount requested, funds available, and RFA evaluation criteria.
-If your project is not viable without full funding, be sure to indicate this fact in your proposal (grant application). - 4.
+If your project is not viable without full funding, be sure to indicate this fact in your proposal (grant proposal). - 4.
 Is leveraging required? - Yes, due to the reduction in funding at the federal level, funding outside of the CDBG Program will need to be contributed to a project or activity.
 The applicant must demonstrate and document that the project or activity budget is funded with other federal, state, or local government funds or with funding from private sources. - 5.
 When will applicants know whether they will be funded?
-The City anticipates making preliminary award notifications in January 2023, with funds available for commitment and expenditure on or about October 1, 2023.
+The City anticipates making preliminary award notifications in February 2025, with funds available for commitment and expenditure on or about October 1, 2025.
 The receipt of a funding recommendation notice is not a final guarantee of funding. - 6.
 Can agencies spend money now and be reimbursed by CDBG funds later?
-No. If you commit or expend funds before receiving a notice to proceed (signed funding agreement), you will not be eligible for reimbursement at any time. - 7.
-Will applicants hear from the City even if our application does not receive funding?
+No. If you commit or expend funds before receiving a notice to proceed (signed funding agreement), you will not be eligible for reimbursement at any time. - Will applicants hear from the City even if our proposal does not receive funding?
 Yes.
-All agencies will be notified in writing whether their applications will be fully, partially or not funded at all.

-8. Is it okay if my original application is late as long as it is emailed, faxed or postmarked by the submission deadline?
+All agencies will be notified in writing whether their proposals will be fully, partially or not funded at all. - 8.
+Is it okay if my original proposal is late as long as it is emailed, faxed or postmarked by the submission deadline? - No. The City of Palm Bay Housing & Community Development Division must receive the original and four (4) copies of the signed proposal (grant proposal) no later than the submission deadline.